How to Find Out If Someone Had Life Insurance

 Image of a soft olive branch with leaves on a light, gradient background, symbolizing peace, growth, or natural elements

 After a loved one passes, it’s common to wonder whether they had life insurance and if so, where to find it.
-The process can feel like detective work at first, but with a few simple steps, you can usually uncover any existing policies.
+The process can feel like detective work at first, but if you have authority to act and with a few simple steps, you can usually uncover any existing policies.

 {{blog-cta-checklist-small}}